Submandibular Gland Cancer

 Risk Factors

 For salivary gland tumors, including submandibular glands, the gender distribution is equal, and most cases occur in the sixth decade.
 Submandibular gland tumors can be seen at any age, including childhood.
-However, benign submandibular gland tumors are more common in the young and middle age group, and malignant tumors are more common in elderly people.
+However, benign submandibular gland tumors are more common in young and middle-aged people, and malignant tumors are more common among older people.

 Being older